scratchfoundation/scratchjr/README.md

 ## Building ScratchJr
 To build the Android version, you need to have a system equipped with Android Studio.
 To build the iOS version, you need to have a Mac with XCode.

+Ensure you have node and npm [installed](http://blog.npmjs.org/post/85484771375/how-to-install-npm).

+With all of the code checked out, you must install npm dependencies for bundling the JavaScript:
+* <tt>npm install</tt>

 The build caches .png files out of the .svg files to improve performance.
 To enable this build step, you need to install a few dependencies.

 On Ubuntu: